gcovr/gcovr/doc/source/guide/exclusion-markers.rst

 - If ``GCOVR_EXCL_BR_*`` markers are used the same exclusion rules apply as above, with the difference being that they are only taken into account for branch coverage.
-- If ``GCOVR_EXCL_BR_SOURCE`` the branches which have one of the block ids of the current line as destination block are excluded from the coverage.
-This can be used e.e. in a ``default`` branch which is used for error handling to exclude the source branch from the coverage.
+- If ``GCOVR_EXCL_BR_SOURCE`` appears within a line, the branches which have one of the block ids of the current line as destination block are excluded from the coverage.
+This can be used e.g. in a ``default`` branch which is used for error handling to exclude the source branch from the coverage.
+- If ``GCOVR_EXCL_BR_WITHOUT_HIT: uncovered/total`` appears within a line,
+  the uncovered branches are ignored, e.g. ``GCOVR_EXCL_BR_WITHOUT_HIT: 2/6``
+  will exclude the 2 uncovered branches out of 6 branches in the line.
+  If the uncovered or total branches doesn't match the branches in the line a error is logged and nothing is excluded.

 Instead of ``GCOVR_*``,
 the markers may also start with ``GCOV_*`` or ``LCOV_*``.